 • milk;

-• vegetable stews, mashed potatoes, decoctions;
+• vegetable stews, purees, decoctions;

 • lean poultry and beef.